YAMINA-2109/Qubic-SmartGuard/README.md

 ## ⭐ Authors

-* YAMINA ATMAOUI – AI Engineer, Web Developer
 * Hackathon Team – \[SmartGuard _ Qubic Track]

 ---

-> This project was built as part of \[**Lablab.ai Hackathon**] to help secure and democratize Qubic Smart Contract development.
+This project was built as part of \[**Lablab.ai Hackathon**] to help secure and democratize Qubic Smart Contract development.

 ```